alpacahq/user-docs/content/issues-and-questions/_index.md

 [Automation Generation](https://medium.com/automation-generation), Alpaca's Medium publication.
 [Automation Generation](https://medium.com/automation-generation) consists of posts coming from the Alpaca Team as well as its community members.

+## Service Status Page

+Alpaca keeps posted about ongoing status of the service [here](http://status.alpaca.markets).
+If you are unsure whether the service is working as expected or not, please check the latest notices on this status page.

+In the case you are experiences issues specifically to your account, or have further questions, please email to [support@alpaca.markets](mailto:support@alpaca.markets).